encode/uvicorn/docs/settings.md

 ## Timeouts

 * `--timeout-keep-alive <int>` - Close Keep-Alive connections if no new data is received within this timeout. **Default:** *5*.

+## Other

+* `--config <path>` - Read configuration from a Python script.
+The script should declare an instance of `uvicorn.Config` as `config`, which will be used to pre-populate command line arguments.